Raleigh NC Visitors Guide

 1400 Aviation Parkway

-Open to the public from 8 am to 8:30 pm.
-Activities include hiking, playgrounds, fishing, sailing, boat rentals, bike trails, covered shelters.
+Lake Crabtree County Park is open to the public from 8 am to sunset.
+Activities include hiking, playgrounds, fishing, sailing, boat rentals, bike trails, and covered shelters.

 Hemlock Bluffs Nature Preserve